TheSHEEEP/godotdetour/README.md

 * Create and remove agents
 * Set targets for agents to navigate to
 * Mark areas as grass/water, etc. and rebuild the navmesh at runtime
+* Agent prediction
-* Enable/Disable debug rendering.
+* Debug rendering.
 Please note that the debug drawing only encompasses the navmesh itself, marked areas and dynamic obstacles, not everything that the official RecastDemo offers.

 Simply open the project under /demo.
 But don't forget to compile the module first.